udelcodes/udelcodes.github.io/crypto1.md

 ### If you're interested in learning more about the Ceasar and Substitution Ciphers...

  - You can research the last 2 alphabets that we didn't cover (K3 and K4).
- - You can also use [this link](https://learnification.fun/module/crypto/USETHISBATHROOMANYWAYANDTEXTYOURFRIENDFORHELP) for more practice.
+ - You can also head to [learnification.fun](https://learnification.fun/module/crypto/USETHISBATHROOMANYWAYANDTEXTYOURFRIENDFORHELP) for more practice.
 If it asks you to log in, log in using any google account you or your parents have.
 Then you will be presented with some example Aristocrat Ciphers.
 This site has examples of Aristocrats using all 5 alphabets, so pay attention to the question.